-Filing for Social Security Disability or SSI with Bipolar DisorderHow to prove you are disabled and win disability benefits Bipolar disorder affects about 6 million people age 18 (bipolar disorder can affect younger children as well) and older each year, or roughly 2.5 percent of the American population.
+Filing for Social Security Disability or SSI with Bipolar DisorderFirst, a bit about the condition Bipolar disorder affects about 6 million people age 18 (bipolar disorder can affect younger children as well) and older each year, or roughly 2.5 percent of the American population.
 Nearly two-thirds of those diagnosed with bipolar disorder have a near relative who has been diagnosed with bipolar disorder or unipolar depression, which suggests that there is a heritable component to this condition.
 Studies conducted during the last few years seem to indicate that many individuals with bipolar disorder never receive proper treatment or go untreated.
 Individuals who suffer the ups and downs of this condition have the highest suicide rate of among all the mental disorders; recent statistical information indicates that one in three people diagnosed with bipolar disorder attempt suicide, while one in five of those who attempt suicide are successful.
-People with bipolar disorder often have other issues such as alcohol or substance abuse along with their bipolar disorder (self medication is very prevalent).
-Even without alcohol or substance dependence, bipolar disorder may contribute to obesity (about 35 percent suffer from obesity), diabetes (people with bipolar disorder are three times more likely to have diabetes), heart disease, or strokes (they are about two times more likely to have a stroke or heart disease).
+People with bipolar disorder often have other issues such as alcohol or substance abuse along with their condition (self medication is very prevalent).
+Even without alcohol or substance dependence, bipolar disorder may contribute to obesity (about 35 percent suffer from obesity), diabetes (people with BP are three times more likely to have diabetes), heart disease, or strokes (they are about two times more likely to have a stroke or heart disease).
 Considering the increased risk of additional physical and/or mental conditions along with the depressive and manic symptoms of bipolar disorder, it is not difficult to imagine why bipolar disorder can be so disabling.
-Social Security recognizes that bipolar disorder is a severe medical condition that could prevent an individual from performing work activity at the SGA (substantial gainful activity) level.
-The Social Security definition of disability maintains that a "disability" is any medically determinable mental or physical condition that has prevented an individual from working and receiving earnings equal to the SGA limit, or is expected to prevent the performance of SGA-level work activity for twelve continuous months, or is expected to result in their death.
-The Social Security disability guidebook evaluates the severity requirements needed to be approved for disability on the basis of bipolar disorder under mental impairment listing 12.04 Affective Disorders, section A 3.
+Filing for disability with Bipolar disorder Social Security recognizes that bipolar disorder is a severe medical condition that could prevent an individual from performing work activity at the SGA (substantial gainful activity) level.
+The Social Security definition of disability maintains that a disability is any medically determinable mental or physical condition that has prevented an individual from working and receiving earnings equal to the SGA limit, or is expected to prevent the performance of SGA-level work activity for twelve continuous months, or is expected to result in their death.
+The Social Security Disability guidebook evaluates the severity requirements needed to be approved for disability on the basis of bipolar disorder under mental impairment listing 12.04 Affective Disorders, section A 3.
 The listing requires that an individual have a history of episodic periods, documented by the full symptomatic range of both manic and depressive syndrome symptoms (the current episode may be characterized by either or both syndromes).
-Symptoms of both depressive and manic syndromes are listed below; along with the criteria listed in section B or C of the impairment listing.
+Symptoms of both depressive and manic syndromes are listed below; along with the requirements criteria listed in section B or C of the impairment listing.
 Depressive syndrome symptoms might include, but are not limited to:

 Manic syndrome symptoms might include, but are not limited to: